OpenDSU/docssite/pages/beginners/DSU Object (RFC-063).md

 ## Function mount(mountPoint, archieveSSI, options, callback)

-**Description**: Mounts the external DSU container identified by **archiveSSI** at the path **mountingPoint** of the DSU instance.
-The **options** parameter may encapsulate the flag **persist** (default: true) to save the updated manifest file after successfully mounting the external DSU object at mountingPoint to the manifest file of this DSU instance.
-Otherwise, the mounting point is stored only in a temporary variable of this DSU instance.
+<p style='text-align: justify;'><b>Description</b>: Mounts the external DSU container identified by <b>archiveSSI</b> at the path <b>mountingPoint</b> of the DSU instance.
+The <b>options</b> parameter may encapsulate the flag <b>persist</b> (default: true) to save the updated manifest file after successfully mounting the external DSU object at mountingPoint to the manifest file of this DSU instance.
+Otherwise, the mounting point is stored only in a temporary variable of this DSU instance.</p>

 Returns an Error **err** if **mountingPoint** points to a non-empty directory or if another DSU instance is already mounted at **mountingPoint**.

 | **Name**      | **Type** | **Value** | **Description**                                                                           |
 |:--------------|:---------|:----------|:------------------------------------------------------------------------------------------|